 What is a minimalist pantry?

-A minimalist pantry is a simplified, clutter-free set of versatile staples that can be combined into dozens of meals.
+A minimalist pantry is a simplified and clutter-free set of versatile staples, revealing that dozens of meals can be combined.
 It saves money, reduces waste, and makes cooking faster.

 How many pantry essentials do I really need?

-Most families thrive on 20–30 core items: rice, oats, beans, pasta, onions, potatoes, frozen veggies, peanut butter, flour, eggs, and a few spices.
+Most families can manage and thrive on a core set of food items, which include rice, oats, beans, pasta, onions, potatoes, frozen vegetables, peanut butter, flour, eggs, and a few spices.

 Can I really save money with a minimalist pantry?